xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ### Things are tough

+When you find yourselves in such a project, things can be tough.
+Why?
+Well, for starters:
-- You have to develop skillset from zero — not just technical, but mostly the organizational
+You have to develop skillset from zero — not just on the technical side, but mostly on the organizational.
-- Almost everything is behind closed doors, you don't even know what's out there, you have to learn but how?
+Almost everything is behind closed doors, you don't even know what's out there, you have to learn but how?
-- You have to find support (e.g. from university)
+You have to find support (e.g. from the university).
-- You have to ensure infrastructure (e.g. machines) — might be something very generic to get prototypes, might be something very specific related to your payload.
+You have to ensure infrastructure (e.g. machines).
+This might be something very generic to get prototypes, might be something very specific related to your payload.
 Getting access to required infrastructure might be almost trivial in some cases, near impossible in others.
-You'll face this sooner or later, start thinking about it as early as possible
+You'll face this sooner or later, start thinking about it as early as possible.

+So what can you do other than resort to self-sarcasm as a coping method?
+Invest in open-source and the community.
+There's people you can learn from, if not teach.
+Our team has benefited greatly from open-source and open science.
-- Invest in open-source and the community.
-There's people you can learn from, if not teach — talk a little bit about open-source and how it has helped us and others.
-In any case, do some research for what's out there. \abbr{title="Fly Your Satellite!", abbr="FYS!"} is about CubeSats.
-CubeSats are very affordable and easy to build and verify, which means in turn that they are very approachable and that a lot of people who are somehow involved with a similar mission do not belong in the space industry, meaning there's a wealth of information that isn't as strictly regulated
+In any case, do some research and see what's out there.
+\abbr{title="Fly Your Satellite!", abbr="FYS!"} is about CubeSats.
+CubeSats are very affordable and easy to build and verify, which means in turn that they are very approachable and that a lot of people who might be able to help you do not belong in the space industry, meaning there's a wealth of information that isn't as strictly regulated.

-- You get help from ESA, experts... reach out — a lot of experience that you can't find elsewhere.
-Don't be afraid to ask because it might seem like you haven't done your research; it's an educational program and they want you to succeed.
-Remember that they've went through the whole journey multiple times.
+Remember that you get help from ESA and the experts.
+Reach out — there's a lot of experience that you can't find elsewhere.
+Don't be afraid to ask because it might seem like you haven't done your homework.
+Keep in mind that it's an educational program and that they want you to succeed.
+They've went through the whole journey multiple times.
 This is very crucial to take advantage of as early as possible.
-They won't just help you solve problems, they might give you fundamentally new ideas and paths to explore
+They won't just help you solve problems, they might give you fundamentally new ideas and paths to explore.
-- Other teams participate in FYS!, be in touch.
-In other FYS! versions and other related projects, we've helped and received help
+Lastly, other teams participate in FYS!, be in touch.
+In other FYS! versions and other related projects, too.
+All in all, we've helped and received a great deal of help.

 ### Scale up